 These days, both the FDA and USDA's Food Safety and Inspection Service (FSIS) are taking food allergies much more seriously.
-The FDA has identified nine food categories that account for more than 90 percent of all food allergies.
-According to the Centers for Disease Control and Prevention, 12.2 million people in the US are suffering from food allergy.
+The FDA has identified nine food categories that account for more than 90% of all food allergies.
+According to the CDC, 12.2 million people in the US are suffering from food allergy.